 Although it is not generally necessary, a girl may wish to take SAT Subject Tests at the end of her junior year in subjects that correspond to any AP courses in which she is enrolled.
 It is a good idea to take the test while the material is still fresh in her memory.

-During the Senior year it is recommended that all girls take the October or November SAT Reasoning Test or the September or October ACT.
-Senior year scores are often a little higher than Junior year scores.
+During senior year it is recommended that all girls take the October or November SAT Reasoning Test or the September or October ACT.
+Senior year scores are often a little higher than junior year scores.

 These tests are officially known as the College Entrance Examination Board tests (CEEB).
 There are two main tests: The REASONING TEST (SAT I) and the SUBJECT TESTS, (formerly known as SAT II’s).
 The SAT I Reasoning Test is what most people refer to as simply “the SATs.”